 Madeline completed AMEB Piano and Theory grades as she continued her musical pursuits.
 Upon finishing high school and her final AMEB grades, Madeline studied Music Business.

 She met Chris Stratford in 2008, where the couple started teaching music together from Chris’ music shop.
-They soon after began partners.
+They soon after became partners.

 In 2011, Madeline and Chris bought a small music school in Woy Woy.
 The school had 38 students, which they grew to 180.